ryancys1234/Programming-11/README.md

 # Programming 11
-This repository contains projects focusing on topics from the Programming 11 course in the British Columbia curriculum.
-They were done outside of course attendance during the year 2018-2019.
+This repository contains projects inspired by topics from the Programming 11 course in the British Columbia curriculum, though the course was not taken.
 All of these projects are small in scale and remain unfinished.